Shinsengumi: Joining with the Republic of Ezo

 In December 1868, Hijikata and the rest of the surviving Shinsengumi joined the forces of the Republic of Ezo in the north.

-The Shinsengumi numbers decreased to around one hundred in this period and they fought on despite the fall of Edo and clear defeat of Tokugawa.
+The Shinsengumi numbers decreased to around one hundred in this period and they fought on despite the surrender of Edo and clear defeat of Tokugawa.
 In the Battle of Miyako Bay on 6 May 1869, Hijikata led a daring but doomed raid to steal the imperial warship Kōtetsu, in the early morning, from the Kaiten warship, a number of oppositionists, including Nomura Risaburō, managed to board the ship, but were soon mowed down by its Gatling gun.
 Many others including the captain of Kaiten were also killed by gunfire from the Imperial ships.
 The battle lasted only thirty minutes and the survivors and Kaiten retreated to Hakodate.

 On the fourth week of May 1869, Hijikata led 230 Republic of Ezo forces and the surviving Shinsengumi against the 600 strong Imperial forces during the Battle of Futamata for sixteen hours and were forced to retreat.
 The Imperial forces attacked again on the next day, only to retreat.
 On the following night, Hijikata led a successful raid on the Imperial forces' camp, forcing them to flee.
 Hijikata and his forces would later retreat to Hakodate on June 10.